 November (Vientiane): Boun Phra That Luang is celebrated, a 3-day religious festival at That Luang every year when hundreds of monks accept alms and flowers from the people.

 There are no long-haul flights into Luang Prabang.
-A few international flights connect neighbouring countries:
+A few international flights connect neighbouring countries: Lao Airlines, Bangkok Airways, Vietnam Airlines.

-BY AIR INTO VIENTIANE
+VIENTIANE: BY AIR

 Malaria is prevalent in Laos and you are advised to take prophylactic medicine, preferably something other than chloroquine as there is a high level of resistance.